Mike Ion

 About

 I live in San Luis Obispo with my wife and our goldendoodle.
-Outside of research I play guitar and ukulele, make music in the evenings, hike whenever the chance comes up, and play Super Smash Bros.
+Outside of research I play guitar and ukulele, hike when I can, get into the occasional racket sport, and meet up with friends for board games and Super Smash Bros.
 Melee.

 Get in touch